Causes of IVF failure

 One common cause of IVF failure is the inadequate uterine lining.
 Polyps, cysts, poor blood flow, and thin uterine lining are some of the causes that can cause IVF failure.
 If the embryo is transferred to the uterus by specialists and using the appropriate equipment, there is still the possibility of IVF failure.
 Because uterine disorders such as thinning of the lining of the uterus, adhesions of the uterus ,and the mother’s immune system can cause implantation failure.
 Therefore, to improve the chances of IVF success, measures must be taken to treat them.

 Smoking, binge drinking, stress, overweight, and low weight increase the likelihood of IVF failure.
-IVF in smokers is more likely to fail than the normal, so smokers will have to try twice as often as normal to treat infertility.
+IVF in smokers is more likely to fail than normal, so smokers will have to try twice as often as normal to treat infertility.

 Research shows that lifestyle modifications and avoidance of drugs and stress significantly increase the chance of pregnancy.
 Therefore, Specialists recommend that you stop smoking at least three months before the IVF treatment, and if you are overweight or underweight, balance your weight.